joe32140/tei-qdrant-cache/readme.md

 This repository provides a configuration to serve a Hugging Face text embedding model using `text-embeddings-inference` (TEI) deployed across multiple GPUs.
 It includes a caching layer built with FastAPI and Qdrant to optimize performance for repeated requests, and uses Nginx internally to load balance requests to the TEI instances for cache misses.

-See blog post here: TBA
+See blog post here: https://chaochunhsu.github.io/patterns/blogs/tei_qdrant_cache/

 ## Architecture